S4-Smart-mobile/S4-Smart-Mobile/documentation/research/cultural-exchange.md

 [Version 1 - app design](../static/design-iteration-1.pdf)

-We received some useful feedback from Marcel.
+We received some useful feedback from Erik.
 He suggested the following things

 - Less is more -> Creating more room creates more peace in the mind.
 - Remember the context of the app -> A user is not stupid and KNOWS what app it's using.